prashantrathi8579/nestjs-mastra-mcp-gateway/README.md

 ## Highlights

-- **Gateway-first design.** The repo is written as a gateway shell that can host multiple MCP surfaces, with Wikipedia as the initial example.
+- **Gateway-first design.** The repo is structured as a reusable gateway shell.
+Wikipedia is the first surface; add more without changing core code.
-- **Pluggable authentication.** `AuthProvider` is an interface.
-The project ships with `NoopAuthProvider` and `OidcJwtAuthProvider`, and additional providers can be plugged in with minimal change.
+- **Pluggable auth.** Swap auth providers with an env var — no code changes.
+Ships with `NoopAuthProvider` and `OidcJwtAuthProvider`.
+Add your own by implementing the interface.
-- **Request-scoped context.** `runWithRequestContext()` threads the current `Principal` through MCP tool execution, so tools can authorize without extra schema fields.
+- **Request-scoped context.** `runWithRequestContext()` threads the current `Principal` through tool execution so tools can check permissions without schema pollution.
-- **Zod config validation.** Environment values are parsed and validated at boot, with clear failures for missing or malformed config.
+- **Zod config validation.** All env vars are parsed and validated at boot.
+Fails fast with clear error messages.
-- **Redis caching.** Wikipedia API responses are cached for 24h; cache failures are logged and silently ignored.
+- **Redis caching.** API responses are cached for 24h.
+Cache misses are logged and ignored — the live call always runs.
-- **Graceful shutdown.** NestJS shutdown hooks and Redis cleanup are wired for safe process exit.
+- **Clean tool definitions.** Each MCP tool is a discrete `createTool()` with its own input schema.
+One file per tool.
+Easy to find, easy to test.
-- **Tool-centric implementation.** Each MCP tool is a discrete `createTool()` definition with its own input schema and handler.
+- **Learning patterns.** Request lifecycle, error handling, shutdown hooks — patterns you'd use in a real system.

 ## Tools